Running a lean team is a lot like getting in a crew boat. (Not a rowboat. A crew boat.)

-You can move it left or right, shake it around, curse at it…it doesn’t do anything by itself.
-The rudder changes the overall shape of the boat and allows you to steer, but without any velocity relative to the ocean around you, the rudder is a useless appendage.
+You can move it left or right, shake it around, curse at it….It doesn’t do anything by itself.
+The rudder changes the overall direction of the boat and allows you to steer, but without any velocity relative to the ocean around you, the rudder is a useless appendage.

 Many teams trying to adopt lean focus on the wrong thing.